A look at Caddy - A simple and fast web server

 Caddy

 Caddy is a unique (at least I think) web server with a modern feature set.
 You can use it as reverse proxy and load balancer.
-Host your PHP apps with it.
-Even deploy your site with git push.
+Host your PHP apps with it..
 And I almost forgot one of the best features; automatic HTTPS, with certificates using acme providers like Lets Encrypt and ZeroSSL.

 Cool, Right?